rmpowell77/wxUI/docs/ProgrammersGuide.md

 ### Layout

-The basics of `wxUI` layout is the "Layout".
-You use a specific type of "Layout", with the `VSizer` (Vertical Sizer or "row") and `HSizer` (Horizontal Sizer or "column") being the most common.
-When a "Layout" is set as the top level, it uses the layout as a sort of "blueprint" for stamping out the UI by constructing the ownership hierarchy and layout.
+The basics of `wxUI` layout is the *Layout*.
+You use a specific type of *Layout*, with the `wxUI::VSizer` (Vertical Sizer or "row") and `wxUI::HSizer` (Horizontal Sizer or "column") being the most common.
+When a *Layout* is set as the top level, it uses the layout as a sort of "blueprint" for stamping out the UI by constructing the ownership hierarchy and layout.

 ```cpp
     VSizer {